wp-graphql/wp-graphql-woocommerce/docs/content/contributing/2-local-testing.md

 Now you all set to run the tests.

 # Running the tests.
 Now we're ready to get started with testing.
 There is a small issue you may have with our testing environment.
-The WordPress installation we created doesn't support **end-to-end (*e2e*)** testing, however this won't be a problem. **WPGraphQL** is an API and most of the time you can get away with just ensuring that your query is works, and **WPGraphQL** provides a few functions that will always us to do just that.
+The WordPress installation we created doesn't support **end-to-end (*e2e*)** testing, however this won't be a problem. **WPGraphQL** is an API and most of the time you can get away with just ensuring that your query works, and **WPGraphQL** provides a few functions that will allow us to do just that.

 Well let's get started by running all the unit tests.
 Back in your terminal run the following
 ```